simonteozw/tp/docs/UserGuide.md

 * `L edit 4 m/CS3233`

 :information_source: The parameters `m/MODULE_CODE`, `n/TYPE`, and `d/DATE` are optional;
-however, at least one parameter must be provided, i.e. `L edit 1` is not a valid command
+however, at least one parameter must be provided, i.e. `L edit 1` is not a valid command.

+:information_source: Here, `INDEX` refers to the index of the lesson you want to edit, as shown in the current tab.
-:information_source: The `INDEX` provided must be positive and cannot be larger than the number of lessons currently shown
+The `INDEX` provided must be positive and cannot be larger than the number of lessons currently shown.

 ### Delete